blockdiag/sphinxcontrib-blockdiag/README.rst

 - domaintools_: A tool for easy domain creation.
 - email: obfuscate email addresses
 - erlangdomain: an extension for Erlang support (Sphinx 1.0 needed)
+- examplecode: this extension adds support for a multiple language code block widget to Sphinx_.
 - exceltable: embed Excel spreadsheets into documents using exceltable_
 - feed: an extension for creating syndication feeds and time-based overviews from your site content